Prostate cancer treatments for trans women

 What are the treatments for a trans woman with prostate cancer?

-It’s up to you how much of your trans history you share with health professionals.
-But by telling them about any hormones or surgery you’ve had, this can help them find the right treatment for you.
+It’s up to you how much of your trans history you share, but telling your doctor about any hormones or surgery you’ve had can help them find the right treatment for you.

-Can I have genital reconstructive surgery if I have prostate cancer?
+Can I have gender affirming surgery if I have prostate cancer?

-If you are planning to have genital reconstructive surgery, this might need to be delayed until after treatment for prostate cancer.
+If you’re planning to have gender affirming surgery, this may need to be delayed until after your treatment for prostate cancer.

-Some types of genital reconstructive surgery might be more difficult or not possible after some prostate cancer treatments.
-These include surgery to remove the prostate (radical prostatectomy), external beam radiotherapy and brachytherapy.
-You should ask the doctor planning your treatment to discuss this with your genital surgeon.
+Some types of gender affirming surgery, such as a vaginoplasty, might not be possible or might be more difficult after some prostate cancer treatments.
+These include surgery to remove the prostate (radical prostatectomy) and radiotherapy.
+You should ask the doctor planning your prostate cancer treatment to discuss this with your genital surgeon.

 What are the side effects of treatment in trans women?

-All prostate cancer treatments have possible side effects – and this can affect which treatment you choose.
-At each appointment after your treatment your doctor or nurse will ask you about any symptoms or side effects you’re having.
-They can help you manage the side effects or refer you to someone else who can.
+All prostate cancer treatments have side effects, and these can affect which treatment you choose.
+After your treatment, the doctor or nurse will ask you about any symptoms or side effects you’re having.
+They can help you manage these side effects, or refer you to someone else who can.

 Side effects can include: